adolfoeliazat/Tinderella/README.md

 ### Summary

+The Tinderella capstone project is a full stack computer vision project that includes the following three major components:
+..* data engieering(comprised of two pre-processing pipelines) ..* data science(feature engieering, testing and modeling building) ..* front end developement.

-Tinderella is an image-based shoe recommender app.
-It was built using rigorous computer vision and machine learning algorithms.
+The end-product is an image-based shoe recommender app called the [Tinderella](http://www.tinderellashoes.com) app.

 #### How To Use Tinderella?